hoodiecrow/ConsTcl/README.md

 #### read-identifier-expr procedure

 `` read-identifier-expr `` is activated for 'anything else', and takes in characters until it finds whitespace or an ending parenthesis or bracket.
+If it is passed one or more characters it will use them before consuming any from input.
 It checks the input against the rules for identifiers, accepting or rejecting it with an error message.
 It returns a [Symbol](https://github.com/hoodiecrow/ConsTcl#symbols) object.
+Shares the variables `` c `` and `` unget `` with its caller.

 <table border=1><thead><tr><th colspan=2 align="left">read-identifier-expr (internal)</th></tr></thead><tr><td>?chars?</td><td>some Tcl characters</td></tr><tr><td><i>Returns:</i></td><td>a symbol or end of file</td></tr></table>